gugasanchez/theprism/README.md

 - **🔍 Why Stable Diffusion**: We chose Stable Diffusion due to its robust capabilities in generating high-quality, detailed images.
 It excels in creating art that meets the aesthetic and technical requirements of digital and physical merchandise.

 - **💻 C++ Implementation**: The Stable Diffusion model runs as a C++ program within our platform.
-This choice ensures optimal performance and integration with our backend systems, leveraging the efficiency and speed of C++ for image generation tasks.
+This choice ensures optimal performance and integration with our backend systems, as less performing languages couldn't even handle the art generation process on-chain due to its complexity.

 - **🔗 Interacting with the Cartesi Machine**: The core of our platform's computing power is the Cartesi Machine.
 By running the Stable Diffusion model within a RISC-V architecture, the Cartesi Machine ensures that each generated piece of art is verifiably unique and secure.
 This interaction demonstrates the "superpower" of Cartesi, enhancing the capabilities of decentralized applications.